reactive/data-client/docs/guides/rpc.md

 there is a straightforward mechanism to get all those updates to your client in one request.

-By defining a custom [FetchShape](../api/FetchShape.md) method on your resource, you'll be able to use custom response shapes that still updated `rest-hooks`' normalized cache.
+By defining a custom [Endpoint](api/Endpoint.md) method on your resource, you'll be able to use custom response endpoints that still updated `rest-hooks`' normalized cache.

 ### Example: